MENUCLOSE

 Frances Hegarty

-As the frequency of the clicking strobe lights increases, it drives an increase in the rate of speech.
-The sitter becomes agitated, demonstrating both a resistance to the process underway, and a synchrony with it.
-Eventually the voice becomes implausibly fast and breathless, and the flailing on-screen figure is subsumed into white light and high-pitched noise.
+As the frequency of the strobes increases, it drives an increase in the rate of speech.
+The on-screen figure becomes agitated, demonstrating both a resistance to the process underway, and a synchrony with it.
+Eventually the voice becomes implausibly fast and breathless, and the flailing on-screen figure is almost subsumed into white light and noise.

-After a crescendo, the pace slows, and the on-screen image darkens again.
-The sitter reappears, posed as before between sedately-paced strobes.
-The accompanying recitation ends with a final remembered event: ‘…making this soundtrack’ and a long exhalation.
+After a few intense moments, the pace slows, and the on-screen image darkens again.
+With a single exhalation, the sitter falls back into her initial pose, and the monologue reaches its end with a final remembered event: ‘…making this soundtrack’.
 After a few moments, the cycle begins again.

 Edition1 of 3